morgangraphics/ansible-role-nvm/README.md

 <a name='#nvm-commands'></a>
 ## Notes on NVM commands
 **NVM commands are a very powerful feature of this role** which takes advantage of the groundwork NVM has set up.
-Leveraging `nvm_commands` could potentially eliminate the need for a specific Node role to manage your Node applications altogether.
+Leveraging `nvm_commands` could potentially eliminate the need for a specific Node role, or even other NVM roles to manage your Node applications altogether.

-There is a difference between `nvm run` and `nvm exec` commands. `nvm run` is functionally equivalent to `node server.js` or `node server` where you are invoking a JavaScript file
+There is a difference between `nvm run` and `nvm exec` commands. `nvm run` is functionally equivalent to `node server.js` or `node server` on the command line where you are invoking a JavaScript file

-`nvm exec` executes in a sub process context and is functionally equivalent to `npm run server` where `server` is a key name in the scripts section in the `package.json` file
+`nvm exec` executes in a sub process context and is functionally equivalent to `npm run server` on the command line where `server` is a key name in the scripts section in the `package.json` file

 ``` json
 {